 The origins of TECT hail from the government's electricity reforms of the 1990s.
-A restructure of the Trust was completed on 23 February 2022, marking the end of a long process to ensure that TECT continues to bring long-lasting benefits to the Tauranga and Western Bay communities, while future-proofing the rebate for existing beneficiaries.
-As part of this change a new long-term community trust was established, focusing on grants for local community projects.
-This new Trust, the TECT Community Trust, has been operational from 1 April 2022.
+A restructure of the Trust was completed on 23 February 2022, marking the end of a long process to ensure that TECT continues to bring long-lasting benefits to the Tauranga and Western Bay communities, while future-proofing the rebate for eligible beneficiaries.
+As part of this change, a new long-term community trust was established, focusing on grants for local community projects.
+This new Trust has been operational since 1 April 2022.

-TECT's focus is on investing wisely and granting effectively to support transformational, intergenerational change in our region.
-Funds are distributed through our grant-making and bring to life grassroots organisations and large-scale, multi-million-dollar projects alike.
+TECT Community Trust's focus is on investing wisely and granting effectively to support transformational, intergenerational change in our region.
+Funds are distributed through our grant-making, which brings to life grassroots organisations and large-scale, multi-million-dollar projects alike.